Release frequency

 The flag changes list displays the following information:

-A tag indicating whether the change was recent, global, or high impact:
+• A tag indicating whether the change had small, medium, or large impact:

-- A "High impact" change created a significant change in the proportion of end users receiving one or more flag variations.
-Hover over the "High impact" tag to view how the variations changed.
+• A medium impact change created between a 20%-80% change in the proportion of end users receiving one or more flag variations.

 You can click on a flag name to view the the full flag details in your LaunchDarkly Feature flags list.